 SUNDAY 14th June, SUNDAY 12th July, SUNDAY 16th August all at Noon BST, Leading to a final Live Stream to mark the anniversary of the first full performance of Vexations organised by John Cage in New York in 1963… WEDNESDAY 9th September at 4pm BST… (see TAKE PART for info)

-In 1963, John Cage organised the first full performance of Vexations in New York, with a team of pianists playing in shifts over the course of 18 hours and 40 minutes.
+In 1963, John Cage organised the first full performance of Vexations in New York, with a team of 11 pianists (the Pocket Theatre Piano Relay Team) playing in shifts over the course of 18 hours and 40 minutes.
 Around this time, in New York, many artists were investigating long form, durational artworks and intense repetition, with Andy Warhol creating ‘Sleep’ and ‘Empire’ alongside the works of composers such as La Monte Young and Tony Conrad.

 Performers of Vexations have confessed to experiencing strange feelings induced by the experience.
 One pianist reached 15 hours of solo repetitions, before having to stop due to intense hallucinations.
 During the 2 years prior to composing Vexations, Satie was deeply involved with the mystical Rosicrucian movement, and in 1893, Satie broke away from this and started his own religion, of which he remained the sole follower.